Zamboanga bulbul: Description and taxonomy

 The Zamboanga bulbul was originally described in the genus Hypsipetes and later placed in the genus Ixos.
 Formerly, some authorities classified the Zamboanga bulbul in the genus Iole and also considered it to be a subspecies of the Philippine bulbul.
 In 2010, it was returned to the genus Hypsipetes.
+It is differentiated by its much larger size and lack of streaking on its throat.